Skip to content

 With TensorFlow Servng, you can expose REST and GRPC endpoints for model inference requests.
 This supports high throughput, low latency inference serving.

-On IBM zSystems and LinuxONE, TensorFlow is built to exploit the vector architecture for training and inference operations.
-On IBM z16 hardware, TensorFlow can leverage new inference acceleration capabilities.
+On IBM Z and LinuxONE, TensorFlow is built to exploit the vector architecture for training and inference operations.
+On IBM z16 hardware, TensorFlow can now leverage new acceleration capabilities enabled by the Telum I and Telum II processors.
 Read more below!

 IBM Telum Integrated Accelerator for AI